 Teenagers can practice financial skills and decision-making.
 As they manage their first paychecks, and the spending and saving choices that go along with them, parents are still a sounding board.
 Listening and providing guidance to your teenager can provide a safety net, so that he or she can learn from experiences and mistakes (let’s be honest, there are bound to be a few).

 Young adults learn financial skills more and benefit when they have opportunities to make their own financial decisions, while still receiving guidance and feedback.
-For example, a program that included connecting economically disadvantaged youth to a job and savings account, and providing just-in-time financial education, showed promising results.
+For example, and savings account, and providing just-in-time financial education, showed promising results.
 Youth experienced “both an increase in knowledge and an increase in the application of that knowledge.”

 For more ideas on teaching your kids about money, check out our resources for parents.